 If you plan to use markers more than once, it’s worth splurging for a brand you know and trust.
 The lowest-priced ones on the market are simply not made as well as the more popular brands such as Crayola or Roseart.
 The no-name markers from dollar stores or dollar bins dry up after one or two uses, and you’ll end up spending more than you would if you simply bought the better quality markers in the first place.
-Think about it: You could invest $7 for a pack of really great markers that will last at least six months, or spend a $1 every time you need markers.
+Think about it: You could invest $4 or so for a pack of really great markers that will last at least six months, or spend a $1 every time you need markers.
 If you use markers more than once a year, you should splurge.
 That includes dry erase markers, too.

 The only edge name-brand crayons have over the generic ones are a wider scope of colors.
 If you simply need the basics, go for the lowest cost.
 All crayons are easily breakable, and it’s better to have more on hand than to have the most recognized brand.

 Computer paper can get expensive if you go for top-of-the-line.
 If you need computer paper to show projects to clients, it is best to spring for a quality sheet — but watch for coupons and deals.
 Staples and Office Depot regularly have sales on high-quality paper.